 Conducting an estate sale may work for some people in certain situations depending on their priorities for the estate liquidation and home cleanout project.
 But an estate sale isn’t often the right way to go for people who recognize that time is money.
-The same for people wide enough to recognize that the top priority is getting the house sold after a loved one dies or a downsizing move to a smaller home.
+The same for people wise enough to recognize that the top priority is getting the house sold after a loved one dies or a downsizing move to a smaller home.
 If you ignore our best advice and insist on running an estate sale, you should at least arm yourself with the following questions to ask estate sale companies before you sign on the dotted line.

 But let’s back up a step first.